artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 oeax = 0xffffffff
 [0x080484f8]>
 ~~~
+So at that point we can now examine the address of the "input" variable and we will see how the number (10 in our case) is stored there in hex format.
 ~~~
 [0x080484f8]> pxw @ 0xbfa9a688
 0xbfa9a688  0x0000000a 0x630f3300 0xb7f0b3dc 0xbfa9a6b0  .....3.c........
 ~~~
+We can even make sure of it by using rax2 to convert it to base10.
 ~~~
 [0x080484f8]> rax2 0xa
 10
 ~~~
+At that point of the program, we have our input value properly stored, after that, the program will have to check whether that value is positive or negative and move the execution to one place or another depending on that.

+So we can set another breakpoint right before "the first arrow" related to the execution flow.
+As arrows may not always appear (that always will depend on the disasm/framework you are using), another way to detect "switch points" on the execution flow is to look for JLE, JE and instructions like that.
 ~~~
 [0x080484f8]>